docker/docs/_vendor/github.com/compose-spec/compose-spec/build.md

 `cache_from` defines a list of sources the image builder should use for cache resolution.

-Cache location syntax must follow the global format `[NAME|type=TYPE[,KEY=VALUE]]`.
+Cache location syntax follows the global format `[NAME|type=TYPE[,KEY=VALUE]]`.
 Simple `NAME` is actually a shortcut notation for `type=registry,ref=NAME`.

-Compose Builder implementations may support custom types, the Compose specification defines canonical types which must be supported:
+Compose Build implementations may support custom types, the Compose Specification defines canonical types which must be supported:

 - `registry` to retrieve build cache from an OCI image set by key `ref`